Formalizing a marriage

 If the marriage is contracted in Estonia, it is carried out pursuant to the Estonian law, irrespective of the citizenship and state of residence of the prospective spouse.
 In order to enter into contract of marriage, the man and woman shall submit a joint written application at the vital statistics office or by a notary or minister of religion who is authorised to contract a marriage.

-State fee shall be paid for entering into contract of marriage at the vital statistics office and by a minister of religion.
-Entering into contract of marriage by a notary is exempt from state fees; however, notary fees, plus value added tax shall be paid.
-Vital statistics offices competent to contract a marriage are county governments and the Tallinn vital statistics office.
+State fee 30 Euros shall be paid for entering into contract of marriage at the vital statistics office and by a minister of religion.
+Entering into contract of marriage by a notary is exempt from state fees; however, notary fee, plus value added tax shall be paid.

-In order to enter into contract of marriage, prospective spouses shall submit the following documents to the notary or county government (in Tallinn, the vital statistics office):
+In order to enter into contract of marriage, prospective spouses shall submit the following documents to the notary or in local government of the county centers (in Tallinn, the vital statistics department):

 - identity documents

-- birth records if the birth data of a prospective spouse is not in the population register
+- birth documents if the birth data of a prospective spouse is not in the population register

 - for persons who have been married before, certificate or documentation of the divorce, court judgement of the divorce, death certificate (or documentation) of the spouse or court judgement of marriage annulment